-An interesting choice is combining same color/different finish e.g. brushed nickel/ polished nickel.
-Or consider mixing the same finish with a different color, e.g. polished bronze/aged bronze.
+An interesting choice is combining the same color/different finish e.g., brushed nickel/ polished nickel.
+Or consider mixing the same finish with a different color, e.g., polished bronze/aged bronze.
 But there is nothing wrong with getting a little crazy and mixing as many colors and finishes as you want.
 Some light fixture designers already have mixed up finishes for you!

 For the Best Bathroom Lighting, Select the Right Bulbs

-If you have fixtures that currently use incandescent bulbs you can replace them with CFL bulbs, otherwise known as compact fluorescent bulbs.
-If you choose to use CFL bulbs, and you want to be able to dim them (and you should), make sure you get the dimmable CFL bulb.
+If you have fixtures that currently use incandescent bulbs, you can replace them with CFL bulbs, otherwise known as compact fluorescent bulbs.
+If you choose to use CFL bulbs, and you want to be able to dim them (and you should), make sure you get a dimmable CFL bulb.

 LED bulbs are the most efficient.
 They cost more upfront but are better for your bank account and better for the planet.

 LEDs are particularly versatile.
-They come in bulbs, strips, and are integrated into fixtures.
+They come in bulbs and strips and are integrated into fixtures.
 I find the statement fixtures that catch my eye are most often LED fixtures.
 And, consider the flexible strips which put on a dimmer is a simple but dramatic way to add an atmospheric layer.
-Also, LEDs are currently the only wifi enabled bulbs.
+Also, LEDs are currently the only wifi-enabled bulbs.
 LEDs have truly upped the bathroom light layering game for creating atmosphere and adding personality.